ProAir 12V Air Conditioning System

 Is this a variable speed or multi-speed system?

 Yes. absolutely.
 The system is designed with 7 blower (evaporator) speeds so you can fine-tune how much air circulates in your van, and the compressor has 3 speeds.
 Only 2 of the 3 speeds are in use on the compressor.
 Low and medium.
-For a class B van it was decided that the compressor had enough cooling capacity at those lower speeds that the 3rd higher speed was not uses to keep the system power draw down.
-The compressor is also a inverter driven variable speed compressor it has soft starts and ramps up to speed and ramps down instead of on/off.
+For a class B van it was decided that the compressor had enough cooling capacity at those lower speeds that the 3rd higher speed was not used to keep the system power draw down.
+The compressor is also inverter driven variable speed compressor so it has soft starts and ramps up to speed and ramps down instead of on/off.

 What sort of BTU Output can I expect?

 The unit was tested Testo 605i Thermohygrometer's utilizing all three of the available compressor speeds.
 Attached are the calculated outputs.

 What kind of power draw can I expect?

 Power draw is measured in Watts, as voltage decreases amperage increases but the only measure that remains stable is Wattage.
 Typical operating conditions show a 1100W amp draw.
 Meaning that at a 14V battery voltage, the unit will draw 78Amps.
 This is both condenser fans running, evaporator on high speed and compressor on medium speed (max speed in present configuration)